-Information Security is like a layered cake.
-And everyone loves cake!
+Information Security is like a Layered Cake

 It is hard to deny the taste, texture and presentation of a great cake.
 For many of us, cakes are associated with something special, or something to look forward to.
 Cakes may take many different forms, from the most simple to the most complex.
 You can make a cake from almost anything.
 Your recipe can include chocolate, fruit, icing, candy, and the list goes on.
 Cakes do not even have to be edible.
 Children often make cakes with mud for fun and information security specialists make cakes with controls to keep corporate or institutional data safe.
 Admittedly, perhaps making a control cake is not as much fun as making a mud cake, but all cake creators can be considered bakers in their own way.